 The Math Workshop be re-open on Tuesday, Sept.6!
 Please keep in mind we will temporarily be located on the main level of the Thomas library to the left of the circulation desk.

 We have tutors specializing in not only Mathematics, but also Physics, Chemistry, Education, Economics, Statistics, Computer Science, and Accounting.
-Just check the schedule and stop in - this resource is free for Wittenberg students!
+Just check the online schedule and stop in!
+This resource is free for Wittenberg students!
 No appointment is necessary!
 We also have solutions manuals to check your work in various courses such as Pre-Calculus, Essentials of Calculus, Calc 1, Calc 2, Calc 3, as well as other courses if permitted by the instructor.